 Coolers in the 75-quart-and-larger range are typically reserved for the committed outdoorsperson.
 While undoubtedly expensive, extremely bulky, and heavy (expect to be hauling 50+ pounds when empty), these extra-large models have their place for big groups and certain activities, such as fishing and hunting.
 On the smaller end of the spectrum, 75- to 85-quart hard-sided coolers, like the Pelican 80QT Elite Wheeled, are ideal for weekend adventures for groups of around four or five (or longer trips with fewer people).

 For those who plan to carry or move their cooler with any regularity, weight should be an important consideration.
 Even when empty, hard-sided options weigh anywhere from 10-15 pounds for low-capacity models to 50+ pounds for premium designs with 75+ quarts of storage.
 Once loaded down with ice, food, and beverages, that number skyrockets.
 And despite including carry handles (many are rope while others like the OtterBox Venture are molded plastic), they're simply too hefty to travel with for long distances.
 If portability is a priority, we recommend looking at soft-sided or backpack coolers instead.
 Designs like the IceMule Pro (3 lbs.
 3 oz.) easily undercut hard-sided options and feature reasonably comfortable shoulder straps and/or grab handles.
+And at the extremely low-profile end of the spectrum, Primus’ Cooler weighs just over 1 pound and can be tossed into your backpack during a hike.

 If your cooler must-haves include easy mobility, large capacity, and maximum ice retention, a soft-sided design just won't cut it.
 Instead, it's best to consider a rolling hard-sided model.
 From our picks above, the RovR Products RollR 45, Coleman Xtreme, and Pelican Elite have rear wheels and tow handles, and Yeti’s Tundra series also includes the wheel-equipped Haul.
 Downsides are even more weight (the Pelican is nearly 50 lbs.), bulk, and cost.
 Additionally, these wheeled beasts still struggle over rough terrain and may require carrying if you don't have a defined path to follow.
 But for camping, days at the beach, or even tailgating, a rolling cooler can be a solid choice.